Grundy Walking Club

 Part of a Healthy Living Series

 The simple act of walking can lead to improvements in your health.
-Come by the Margaret R. Grundy Memorial Library on Saturday, April 11th to learn more about the newly-formed Grundy Walking Club and the upcoming Healthy Living Series that continues through September.
-To kick off the series, staff from Lower Bucks Hospital will conduct free health screenings, including blood pressure, from 10 am to noon at the Library located at 680 Radcliffe Street.
-The first Walking Club meet-up is Tuesday morning, April 14, 2015 at 10 am.
 Join us for a mile-long stroll around the borough starting at the Grundy Library.
 Walkers are encouraged to wear comfortable clothes, shoes, and sunscreen.
-No registration is necessary for the free health screenings.
-As an incentive to further healthy living, participants who regularly take part in the walking club and health screenings are entered into a drawing for a free fitness tracker.
+As an incentive to further healthy living, participants who regularly take part in the walking club and healthy living series events are entered into a drawing for a free fitness tracker.
 For more information, or to register for the walking club, visit www.grundylibrary.org, or call 215.788.7891.

 This program is offered by Margaret R. Grundy Memorial Library in support of the PA Forward | Pennsylvania Libraries initiative.
 Libraries are key to powering progress and elevating the quality of life in PA by fueling the types of knowledge essential to success: Basic Literacy, Information Literacy, Civic and Social Literacy, Health Literacy, and Financial Literacy.